 In line with Council resolution 23/9, requesting the Committee to seek the views and inputs of different stakeholders, the following questionnaires were prepared and disseminated by the Committee in September 2013:

 At its twelfth session in February 2014, the Advisory Committee recommended that the Human Rights Council extend the time schedule envisaged to allow for better informed work, inter alia, by analysing the numerous recently received responses to the questionnaire, and that the Advisory Committee be requested to submit an interim report to the Council at its twenty-sixth session and a final report at its twenty-eighth session.

 The interim report (A/HRC/26/42) was accordingly submitted to the twenty-sixth session of the Human Rights Council in June 2014 and the Council, by its decision 26/115 (A/HRC/DEC/26/115), extended the time for presentation of the final report to its twenty-eighth session.

 At its thirteenth session in August 2014, the Committee took note of the draft report prepared by the drafting group and requested the drafting group to finalize its report to the Council in the light of the discussion held by the Committee at that session.
-The drafting group therefore finalized its report, which will be submitted to the twenty-eighth session of the Human Rights Council.
+The drafting group therefore finalized its report (A/HRC/28/73), which was submitted to the twenty-eighth session of the Human Rights Council.